NexPlayer/Android-SDK/advanced.md

 > Implemented in NexEventReceiver.

-#### void onDateRangeData (NexPlayer mp,NexDateRangeData[] data)
+#### void onDateRangeData (NexPlayer mp, NexDateRangeData[] data)

-This method reports the dataRange value that is contained in the EXT-X-DATERANGE tag.
+This method reports the data Range value that is contained in the EXT-X-DATERANGE tag.

 **Parameters**